Miniature (illuminated manuscript): Armenian miniatures

-Europe, 13th–15th centuries
+13th–15th centuries

 Entering the 13th century, we reach the period when the miniature may be said to justify the modern false etymology which has connected the title with minuteness.
 The broad, bold style of the 12th century gives place to the precise and minute.
 Books in general exchanged their form from the large folio to the octavo and smaller sizes.
 There was a greater demand for books; and vellum was limited in quantity and had to go further.
 Handwriting grew smaller and lost the roundness of the 12th century.
 Contractions and abbreviations in the texts largely increased in number.
 Everywhere there is an effort to save space.
 And so with the miniature.
 Figures were small, with delicate strokes in the features and with neat slim bodies and limbs.
 The backgrounds blaze with color and burnished gold; and delicate diaper patterns of alternate gold and color abound.
 Frequently, and especially in English manuscripts, the drawings are merely tinted or washed with transparent colors.
 In this century, too, the miniature invades the initial.
 Whereas in the earlier periods bold flowering scrolls are the fashion, now a little scene is introduced into the blank spaces of the letter.

 To compare the work of the three schools, the drawing of the English miniature, at its best, is perhaps the most graceful; the French is the neatest and the most accurate; the Flemish, including that of western Germany, is less refined and in harder and stronger lines.
 As to colors, the English artist affects rather lighter tints than those of the other schools: a partiality is to be observed for light green, for grey-blue, and for lake.
 The French artist loved deeper shades, especially ultramarine.
 The Fleming and the German painted, as a rule, in less pure colors and inclined to heaviness.
 A noticeable feature in French manuscripts is the red or copper-hued gold used in their illuminations, in strong contrast to the paler metal of England and the Low Countries.